Last updated on May 24th, 2022 at 08:23 am

 Dr. Tara Haskins, DNP, RN, AgriSafe’s Total Farmer Health Director, provides clinical, educational, and mental health expertise for health initiatives and funded programming.
 She serves as lead for the AgriStress Response Network and mental health programs, drawing from her clinical experiences in behavioral health and substance use disorders.

 AgriSafe is proud of its history to “Protect the People Who Feed the World,” through programming targeting rural health professionals, ag producers and health and safety professionals.
-To connect with the AgriStress Response Network, follow us on Facebook at https://www.facebook.com/AgriStressResponse.
+To connect with the AgriStress Response network, follow us on Facebook at https://www.facebook.com/AgriStressResponse.
+To see the mental health resources, trainings, and information AgriSafe provides, see our Mental Health health topic page in the AgriSafe Health Hub.

-To explore options for sponsoring AgriSafe initiatives, please contact Natalie Roy, AgriSafe Executive Director, at email@example.com.
+To explore options for sponsoring AgriSafe initiatives, please contact Executive Director Natalie Roy, AgriSafe Executive Director, at firstname.lastname@example.org.